Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      header's default font size.\n
      Note that this will only affect the header scaling.
 To alter the label's scaling, use the label's root-level
      @c "scaling" property.

+## Line Plot {#line-plot-properties}
+Properties for @c "line-plot" nodes:
+- @c "variables": an item containing the following properties:
+  - @c "x": the X column.
+  - @c "y": the X column.
+  - @c "group": the grouping column (this is optional).

 ## Pie Chart {#pie-chart-properties}
 Properties for @c "pie-chart" nodes: